petrickjerico/tp/docs/UserGuide.md

 ### **Delete a flashcard in a flashcard set**: `delete fl`

-Deletes a single flashcard in a specified flashcard set
+Deletes a single flashcard in a specified flashcard set.

 Format: `delete flset:<setindex> fl:<index>`